A-Z Popular New Color Search »

 Color Myths

 It is common to confuse the terms spectral color and color.
 For example, it is occasionally argued that white, black, pink or brown aren't colors because they result from mixed wavelengths of light.
 Color is not a classification system for pure wavelengths of light, it is a type of human perception.
 As such, if the brain perceives a color, it is a color.
 Myths about color are typically based on simplified tools such as a color wheel that take hundreds of spectral colors and millions of non-spectral colors and place them into an easy to use system of 5 or 6 colors.
 For example, people may feel that any color not on a particular color wheel isn't a "real" color.
-Likewise, a rainbow serves as a natural reference for color and people may make incorrect assumptions based on rainbows such as guessing that their are only five real colors.
+Likewise, a rainbow serves as a natural reference for color and people may make incorrect assumptions based on rainbows such as guessing that there are only five real colors.

 Overview: Rainbow Colors